AndreaOleandro/AndreaOleandro/README.md

 ![](Media/star-wars-obi-wan-kenobi.gif)

 ### ✨**Welcome to my page**✨
-I'm Andrea Oleandro, a Concept Art student at TheSign Accademy.
+I'm Andrea Oleandro, a Concept Art student at TheSign Academy.

 I'm a Non-Binary person and use They/Them pronouns.